IBM/solsa/README.md

 A SolSA service is defined by means of a Node.js module.
-From this code, SolSA builds and publishes the service as a container image, prepares the deployment of the service and its dependencies as a Helm chart and produces an SDK for instantiating and invoking the service.
+From this code, SolSA builds and publishes the service as a container image, prepares the deployment of the service and its dependencies as "Kustomizable" yaml and produces an SDK for instantiating and invoking the service.

 SolSA leverages Kubernetes operators to manage the life cycle of services both